clojure-goes-fast/clojure-goes-fast.com/content/blog/2023-07-27-clojures-deadly-sin.md

 ;; => [0 100 200 300 400 500 600 700 800 900]
 ```

-In my opinion, this interaction with laziness significantly reduces the
+In my opinion, this interaction with laziness significantly reduces usefulness
-usefulness of dynamic variables for anything important.
-Sure, multi-threading
+of dynamic variables for anything important.
+Sure, multi-threading also "breaks"
-also "breaks" dynamic variables, so laziness is not the only one to blame.
-But
+dynamic variables, so laziness is not the only one to blame.
+But this is
-this is something to be constantly aware of, and most of the time, it is easier
+something to be constantly aware of, and most of the time, it is easier and more
-and more sensible to forgo dynamic variables in your code altogether.
+sensible to forgo dynamic variables in your code altogether.

 #### Releasing resources